Lek-Sanaphone/leklek-website/docs/tech-courses/aws-courses/AWS-Certified-Cloud-Practitioner-CLF-CO2.md

 - Store config and secrets as string or encrypted string.
 - Supports versioning and access control with IAM.
 - Fully serverless and scalable.

+### Configuration management - AWS OpsWorks
+- Managed configuration management service that runs Chef and Puppet.
+- Automates how servers are configured, deployed, and managed across EC2 instances or on-premises servers.
+- Supports hybrid environments.
+- Best for: teams already using Chef/Puppet and wanting AWS to manage the control servers.

 ---
 ## 10. Leveraging the AWS Global Infrastructure